Continued from Literally Fascinating Mennonites

 Monday morning I woke up so excited I didn’t know what to do with myself.
 I got ready for school and work at the same time.
 The factory was only a few blocks from the school.
 I drove Izaak’s car so I didn’t have to walk home at eleven o'clock at night.

 I admired the beautiful blowing yellow leaves on my way to school.
 Everything I looked at was so beautiful.
 I couldn’t wait to show my teacher all the work I had done on the weekend.

-I put my work book on the teacher’s desk and just stood there waiting and anticipating her reaction when she was going to realise that I finished the whole book.
-I watched as she put it down, got up and came over to sit down beside me.
+I put my workbook on the teacher’s desk and just stood there waiting and anticipating her reaction when she was going to realize that I finished the entire book.
+I watched as she put it down, got up, and came over to sit down beside me.
 “Anna, this is unbelievable work.
 Would you like to take a break or should I give you the next one?”
 She asked.

 “Please give me the next one.
 I am not interested in taking any breaks.
 I want to keep doing as much as I can to speed up my learning.
 I might just have time to do extra work on weekends now, because I got called back to my job for the afternoon shift so I can still come to school,” I replied.

 “Wow, that sounds wonderful Anna, but don’t you think it might be too much to do both full time?”
 She asked.